augiethornton/lti-test-tool/README.md

 # lti-test-tool
-Module for building an LTI Tool Provider for testing integration
+Node.js library for registering an LTI-2p1 ToolProxy for Testing Integration